morozovsk/opencvjs-dev/README.md

-# opencv-dev is useful easy for debug
+# opencv-dev is useful for debug

 tested on:
 * ubuntu 20.04